kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-2-corporatism-technocracy.md

 Lobbyism is a growing problem in Western Democracies.
 In Germany, only donations to political parties that exceed €50,000 need to be specified.
 Yearly donations over €10,000 need to go into the annual report.
 In 2021 alone, all German political parties received more than €11.6 million in donations, as Sahra Wagenknecht, a politician of the party _Die Linke_ mentions in her report.
 The Ministry of Health received €60 million in donations from corporations.[^wagenknecht2022qo]

+Worrying are also the continued donations of the _Bill & Melinda Gates Foundation_ to politicians, education, and science.
+The “German Society for International Cooperation” (GIZ) received 2021 over \$138 million in donations from the foundation.
+It is a company that works together with the Development Assistance Ministry and other ministries.[^wallasch2022ih]

 Another huge problem for hidden corruption is sponsoring political events because it is completely exempt from any reporting.
 A party congress can easily exceed 50 corporate sponsors, each paying between €10,000 and €20,000 for a booth.[^winter2019yu] The party congress of the SPD, the leading German party, was sponsored by Pfizer, DocMorris, and Microsoft, all beneficiaries of the Corona crisis.[^wagenknecht2022qo]

 Sahra Wagenknecht mentions another problem: The revolving door effect.
 Politicians that work in a specific resort together with Lobbyists of a company get often promoted into well-payed positions in exactly those companies later.
 A department head responsible for contracts for the Corona warn-app given to the Deutsche Telekom got shortly after a lucrative position at the Telekom.[^wagenknecht2022qo]

 This <q>continual interchange of personnel (…) between business and government (…) create[s] a state within the state to serve private interests which are not always in harmony with the general interests of the nation.</q>[^dilorenzo1994uv]

-Worrying are also the continued donations of the _Bill & Melinda Gates Foundation_ to politicians, education, and science.
-The “German Society for International Cooperation” (GIZ) received 2021 over \$138 million in donations from the foundation.
-It is a company that works together with the Development Assistance Ministry and other ministries.[^wallasch2022ih]

-These legal, intransparent tricks to buy influence into legislation should be called what it is: **corruption**.
+These legal, intransparent tricks to buy influence into legislation should be outlawed and called what it is: **corruption**.

 ## A Loss of Separation of Powers